AnnaBartnik/Geog418_FinalProject_Tutorial_AnnaB/README.md

 ```

 #### Clipping Interpolated Results to BC Boundary
-The IDW interpolation generates temperature predictions for the entire grid, including areas outside the BC boundary.
-To focus on relevant data, we clip the interpolated results to match the BC boundary shapefile.
-This ensures that our analysis only includes temperature predictions within British Columbia.
+Since the IDW interpolation generates temperature predictions for the entire grid, it includes areas outside the BC boundary.
+To focus on relevant data, we use st_intersection() to clip the results to match the BC boundary.
+This ensures that only temperature predictions within British Columbia are retained.
+Clipping the results to the BC boundary prevents irrelevant data from being included and ensures that the final map corresponds only to the area of interest.

 \newpage
 ```{r Clip IDW to BC Boundary, echo = FALSE, message = FALSE, warning = FALSE, results = "hide"}
 # Check and align the CRS of the IDW results and BC boundary